Fan Tips

 3Sealed snacks: crackers, raisins, dried fruit, nut bars — bring from hotel to avoid $6–$8 stadium snack prices

-4Sealed water bottle (under 500ml) — check venue policy; factory-sealed water typically permitted
+5Sealed water bottle (factory-sealed, under 500ml) — check venue policy

-6Light layer for evening matches — stadium air conditioning and evening temperatures drop quickly even in summer
+7Light layer for evening matches — stadium air conditioning and evening temperatures drop quickly

-7Small first aid items in clear zip-lock: plasters, child pain relief, antihistamine tablet — in case of heat, headache, or minor injuries
+8Small first aid items in clear zip-lock: plasters, child pain relief, antihistamine tablet

-8A downloaded episode or game on each child's device — match-day queues and transport can take 1–2 hours each way
+10Downloaded episode or game on each child's device — match-day queues and transport take 1–2 hours each way

 Plan Your Family World Cup 2026 Trip